• Skip to main content

 SnuggleBuddies

-No ordinary plush toy; this feelings toy helps kids understand their emotions and label their feelings.
-Understanding feelings and using the language for emotions is the first step in kids learning to manage their emotions without tantrums and meltdowns.
+No ordinary plus toy—this feelings toy helps kids understand their emotions and label their feelings.
+Understanding feelings and using the language for emotions is the first step in helping kids learn how to manage their big emotions.

 kimochis